Morbotu/discord-bot/README.md

 ## TODO

-This project isn't done yet, so i have made a todo list of what wat I still want to add.

 -   [ ] Change [rombotFace.js](commands/rombotFace.js), so everyone can make a gif and convert it into emojis.
 -   [ ] Make a part in help.js for instructions about [rombotFace.js](commands/rombotFace.js).
 -   [ ] Make a few math functions just like most virtual assistance have.